 - photoperiodism (flowering in response to length of day)

-Phototropins are the chromoproteins responsible for mediating the phototropic response.
-Other responses under the control of phototropins are leaf opening and closing, chloroplast movement within cells, and the opening of stomata to permit gas exchange (and thus photosynthesis).
+Phototropins are the chromoproteins (proteins containing pigmented co-factors) which are responsible for mediating the phototropic response.
+Phototropins also control opening of stomata to permit gas exchange (and thus photosynthesis).

-Charles Darwin and his son Francis determined that light was perceived by the tip of the plant (the apical meristem), but that the response (bending) took place in a different part of the plant.
-They concluded that the signal had to travel from the apical meristem to the base of the plant to cause the bending.
+Charles Darwin and his son Francis determined that light is detected by the tip of the plant (the apical meristem), but that the response (bending) takes place in a different part of the plant.
+They concluded that the signal must have to travel from the apical meristem to the base of the plant to cause the bending.
 We now know that the detection of light in the apical meristem occurs via phototropins called phot1 and phot2, which specifically detect blue light.

-In 1913, Peter Boysen-Jensen cut off the tip of a seedling, covered the cut section with a layer of gelatin (essentially jello), and then replaced the tip.
-The cut seedling bent toward the light.
-However, when he inserted an impermeable barrier between the tip and the cut base, the seedling could no longer bend in response to light.
-Later experiments showed that the signal traveled on the shaded side of the seedling.
-When the barrier was inserted only on the illuminated side, the plant could still bend towards the light.
-Therefore, the chemical signal was a growth stimulant because the phototropic response involved faster cell elongation on the shaded side than on the illuminated side.
-We now know that the chemical signal is the plant hormone auxin, also called indole acetic acid or IAA.
+In 1913, Peter Boysen-Jensen cut off the tip of a seedling, covered the cut section with a layer of gelatin (essentially Jell-O), and then replaced the tip.
+The cut seedling could still bend toward the light.
+But when he inserted an impermeable barrier (instead of Jell-O) between the tip and the cut base, the seedling could no longer bend in response to light.
+Later experiments showed that the signal traveled on the shaded side of the seedling: when the barrier was inserted only on the illuminated side, the plant could still bend towards the light.
+Therefore, the chemical signal was a growth stimulant because the phototropic response involved great cell elongation on the shaded side than on the illuminated side, which resulted in the stem bending toward the light.
+We now know that the chemical signal is the plant hormone auxin.
+(Auxin also controls many other plant behaviors not described here.)

 Auxin stimulates cell elongation on the shady side of the stem through a process called the acid growth hypothesis: Auxin causes cells to activate proton pumps, which then pump protons out of the cells and into the space between the plasma membrane and the cell wall.
 The movement of protons into the extracellular space does two things: